tinuwalther/RotaMaster/README.md

 All of the APIs on the backend are written in PowerShell and the frontend is written in JavaScript and HTML/CSS.

+## Modules

+The following PowerShell-Modules are mandatory:

+- Pode
+- PSSQLite

 ## Folders

 The RotaMaster needs the following folder-structure: